BoomerangProject/boomerang-wiki/meetings/2018-10-Meetings.md

 ### Architecture Walkthrough Notes 10/17/18
 Simon proposed a giving a qr code to the user which contains the one-time access code and username of the user to make it easier to login to boomerang: Example (boomerang://setup?id=abc.xyz&access_key=abc123)

+### Update 10/19/18
+Kyle has been working on the boomerang-contracts project, adding tests using the waffle library.
+Kyle talked with John, Simon, and Kinan about the roadmap in terms of engineering resources.
+Kyle will continue writing tests and making our smart contracts audit-ready for November.